xintong621/project_adb/README.md

 # Advanced Database System

-Replicated Concurrency Control and Recovery Distributed System with multiversion concurrency control, deadlock detection, replication, and failure recovery.
+This is the final project of Advanced Database System course from Graduate School of Arts and Science, New York University.
+The aim of this project is to implement a **Replicated Concurrency Control and Recovery Distributed System** with multiversion concurrency control, deadlock detection, replication, and failure recovery.

 ### **Author:**